2 best spring courses in Cambridge

 - Business English: classes for professionals from different fields help to improve the language in the context of their professional activities.

-A basic English course studying in the spring in Cambridge may include:
+A basic English course studying in spring in Cambridge may include:

 - 20 lessons of 50 minutes per week,